 The main difference is the technology used to process the sound.
 In the good old days everything was analog.
 Your guitar outputs analog sound and an analog pedal can act directly on that outputted signal keeping the soundwaves smooth and continuous.
 Digitally produced sound takes your guitar’s analog soundwave, samples it, does its magic then converts the sound back to analog.
 It’s this conversion into a sequence of discrete values that can change the original sound.

-It’s obviously subjective to the listener but as a general rule, analog sounds warmer with digital coming across a bit brighter and thinner sounding.
+It’s obviously subjective to the listener but as a general rule, analog choruses sound warmer with digital chorus coming across a bit brighter and thinner sounding.

 Stereo vs Mono

 If you are just playing live with one amp then obviously stereo isn’t going to be on the must have list for you.
 However, when used for recording (or more complex live setups running two amps in stereo) a stereo chorus can sound really nice and add something to the overall sound especially with the effect panning across the speakers.

 Below is our list of some of the best chorus pedals on the market today:

 - Rate: Adjusts the speed of the chorus modulation.